jellyho/CLVR-Reward-Induced-Representation-Learning/README.md

 The result is shown below.
 ![](./images/Training_Results_oracle.png)

 It seems like working well.
+But some fluctuation happens, maybe the hyperparameter is not perfect.

 The reason why agent not following well and keep staying at center more is the environment's time horizon is too short and target is keep moving around randomly.